 And speaking of Instagram-worthy plant shops, you must also check out Succulence!
 They sell a well-curated mix of plants and home decor items.
 Check out all the plants in the back – this succulent U Sexy display is everything!

-I love this lightweight tripod, which is cheap, easy to set up, and not super annoying to carry around.
+- I love this tripod, which is sturdy and ideal for those sometimes windy SF days.
 I also use this selfie stick tripod to help me take self-portraits on my phone!
-This is especially handing when trying to get self-portraits at places that don’t allow tripods.

 Have you been to San Francisco?
 What are some of your favorite San Francisco photo spots?